kragen/knuth-interview-2006/README.md

 [2 - Learning to read and school](http://webofstories.com/play/17061)
 ---------------------------------------------------------------------

-It all started in Milwaukee, Wisconsin, 1938 I was born.
+It all started in Milwaukee, Wisconsin, **1938, I was born**.
 I don't remember anything about the first few years of my life, but I know a little bit from records that my parents kept that they were kind of unusual at that time, in introducing me to reading.
-All of their friends said that I shouldn't, that I would be bored in school if they would do much reading for me, before I actually went to school, but I was- I guess I was the youngest bookworm in the Milwaukee Public Library.
+All of their friends said that I shouldn't, that I would be bored in school if they would do much reading for me, before I actually went to school, but I was — I guess I was the youngest bookworm in the Milwaukee Public Library.

 So that's the first, news I have from the past, because they saved a newspaper clipping.
-I guess I was like two and a half years old and I had become a bookworm at the Milwaukee Library.
+I guess I was like **two and a half years old and I had become a bookworm at the Milwaukee Library**.
 I start remembering things more when I get, you know, when I get into school, and I went to a small school at our church.

-My father was a teacher there.
+**My father was a teacher**
+there.
 His life's work was to be an educator in the Lutheran School System, and their salaries weren't much to speak of.
 I think, I think it was something like ten or $15 a month.
 But it was a very warm,